 The Healthy Ageing Marketplace

-Working with industry partners and businesses across the UK, our pathfinder projects focus on using design and design-led innovation to develop products and services that will enable people to enjoy five extra healthy, independent years of life and to remain at work for longer.
+Working with industry partners and businesses across the UK, our Pathfinder Innovation Programme invests in design and design-led innovation to develop products, services and environments that will enable people to enjoy five extra healthy, independent years of life and to remain at work for longer.

 Our investment into innovative design for the under-exploited healthy ageing market includes seed funding, access to cutting edge-research, business opportunity scoping and mentoring, as well as connecting project teams with design expertise.
-Pathfinder projects will address key priorities across the core sectors of home, health and work.
+Projects will address key priorities across the core sectors of home, health and work

 Centaur is a revolutionary self-balancing, two-wheeled personal electric vehicle.
 The Design Age Institute is already collaborating with Centaur Robotics to enhance the way the Centaur communicates with users.